Bukovel: History

 The resort was pioneered in 2000 by a joint venture of Scorzonera Ltd. and Horizont AL as an all-year-round tourist and recreational complex.
 The research for potential ski fields and cableways of the first stage was conducted in cooperation with Plan-Alp, Austria, and Ecosign, Canada, who also finalized the master plan for the resort.

 By late 2001, a first 691-meter ski lift was launched at the Northern slope of Mountain Bukovel along with the projected chairlift ropeway at the Bukovel's north-western slope.
 The project was finished in Sept.-Oct.
 2002 as a 1000-metre ropeway.

 In 2003, a second slope, 2A ski run with a chairlift was introduced, and in 2004 a 7A ski run with a surface lift started its operation.

 With mere 48,000 visitors in 2003, Bukovel welcomed 206,000 tourists in 2005-2006, 400,000 in 2006-2007 and 850,000 visitors in 2008-2009.
 The 2010-2011 winter season recorded 1,200,000 day visits with foreigners' amounting to 8-10% of all visitors.

 In 2012, the Bukovel was named the fastest-growing ski resort worldwide.

 In December 2016, after the nationalization of PrivatBank, a part of the Bukovel resort became state-owned.
 In October 2018, the state-owned part of it was put up for sale.
 On 7 March 2020 it was announced that portion of the resort that belongs to Privatbank will be sold.

+In January 2025, a Sustainable Development Office opened in Bukovel.
+In December 2025, Bukovel joined the international Climate Friendly Travel program for decarbonization and the development of responsible tourism.